-Whether you have fall allergies or a horrible head cold, congestion relief is sometimes difficult.
+Whether you have fall allergies or a horrible head cold, sinus congestion is tough to deal with.
 These sinus bath salts for congestion relief may just help you breathe easier in the next couple of months.

 When I was growing up in Connecticut, my allergies only bothered me in the spring.
 Things would bloom, I would sneeze for a couple of weeks, and that was it.
 Then I moved south.
 All of a sudden, my allergies were year round and the worst time of year was fall.
 Throw in the random head cold or three during the winter and I am getting a lot of use out of these sinus relief bath salts!